kletobias/p2022/_posts/2022-09-01-datacamp-concrete-challenge.md

 description: 'This is my notebook I created to solve the datacamp concrete challenge within an hour.
 There are explanations for most of the code in this article and we look deeper into the workings of the Lasso regression model.'
-tags: regression-analysis,lass-regression,sklearn,cross-validation
+tags: ['regression-analysis', 'lass-regression', 'sklearn', 'cross-validation']

 toc:
   - name: Sub One Hour Regression Challenge
   - name: The Challenge
   - name: The Data
   - name: Imports
   - name: Creating Dependent & Independent Variable Splits
   - name: Create Train & Test Split